 Gait analysis is an objective method to accurately assess gait deviation.
 In this method, different measurements of time and motion are recorded by higher definition cameras that capture higher frames per second to recognize lame and sound sows.
 Gait analysis parameters detect sows with gait abnormalities and issues before they visibly impair the sow.

-Gait analysis programs are reliable tools to detect discrepancies in gait characteristics between sound and lame sows.
+Gait analysis programmes are reliable tools to detect discrepancies in gait characteristics between sound and lame sows.
 Quantitative gait analysis is promising for early lameness diagnosis due to sensitive measurements that are undetectable to the naked eye.
-However, further captured data is needed to standardize animal tracking to have a robust system for farm environment.
+However, further captured data is needed to standardise animal tracking to have a robust system for farm environment.